- Parents Home

 These tips can help:

 - Set a mealtime schedule.
-Serve three moderate-sized meals a day, plus two or three snacks, and make sure your child sticks to that schedule.
+Serve three moderate-sized meals a day, plus 1–2 snacks, and make sure your child sticks to that schedule.
 Encourage your child to wait for at least 20 minutes after eating something before asking for more.
 (In general, it takes kids this long to realize they're full.)

 - Limit salt intake.
-Help prevent fluid build-up by limiting the amount of salt in your child's diet.
+Help prevent fluid buildup by limiting the salt in your child's diet.
 Avoid fast foods, processed foods, frozen meals, and snacks like chips and pretzels.
 Use spices other than salt to season foods made at home.

 - Serve fruits and veggies first.
-Offer fruits and vegetables at the beginning of the meal, followed by whole-grain products (like breads and pastas).
-Foods like these that are high in fiber keep kids feeling fuller longer.
+Offer fruits and vegetables at the beginning of the meal.
+If served first, they taste even better to a hungry child.
+Follow these with whole-grain products (like breads and pastas).
+They're high in fiber and keep kids feeling fuller longer.

 - Provide healthy snacks.
 Keep only healthy foods in the house for snacking, and bring healthy snacks with you when you go out.
 Limit your child's intake of soda and sweets, which are both loaded with empty calories.

 - Stay active.
-Help keep your child's mind off of eating — try alternative activities, such as sports, games, reading, or hobbies.
-To help burn excess calories, your child should try to stay active and get plenty of exercise if he or she feels up to it.
+Help keep your child's mind off eating.
+Try activities such as sports, games, reading, or hobbies.
+To help burn excess calories, your child should try to stay active and get plenty of exercise if they feel up to it.

 - Limit liquids with calories.
 Juices, sodas, and sports drinks have extra calories and very little nutrition.
 And they don't satisfy hunger.

 When the steroid or other treatment ends, your child's appetite should return to normal and may even decrease for a short time.
 This is normal and not typically a cause for alarm.
-Your child's doctor will probably be expecting the weight loss associated with this and will keep a close eye on it.
+Your child's doctor probably will expect the weight loss associated with this and will keep a close eye on it.

 Eating to Reduce Side Effects